-Here's a lightweight, inexpensive purchase alternative to pump-style water filters, for about the same price as a one-week rental of a pump filter - the "Life Straw".
+Here's a lightweight, inexpensive purchase alternative to the pump-style water filters we rent, for about the same price as a one-week rental of a pump filter - the "Life Straw".
 Noted as the "Best Invention of the Year" by Time magazine, it surpasses EPA guidelines for E. coli, Giardia, and Cryptosporidium - the bad boys of intestinal problems when out in the wilderness.
 When measured in micron protection, it's as good as the pump filter - about .2 microns.
-Neither pump filters or this Life Straw will capture all viruses, but at least in North America water-borne viruses aren't much of a problem.
+Neither pump filters nor this Life Straw will capture all viruses, but at least in North America water-borne viruses aren't much of a problem.
 Chemical or ultraviolet treatment, or boiling, is required to kill viruses.

 LifeStraw is a great option for campers and backpackers who want a super lightweight and inexpensive replacement or backup to their current water treatment setup.
 Day hikers should include one in their pack in case the tap water they packed at first runs out before making it back to the car.
 Also great for emergency preparedness in your vehicle or as part of your "bug-out" kit.

 Read from our article data base for more information on hydration and water treatment options.